-Other (income) expense and percent change for the years ended December 31, 2014 and 2013 were as follows (in thousands, except for percent change):
+Other (income) expense and percent change for the years ended December 31, 2015 and 2014 were as follows (in thousands, except for percent change):

-For the For the Years Ended December 31,
+For the Ended Dec % Change 2015 over

-Ended Dec

-2014 2013 2013
+2015 2014 2014

-Interest income \$ (61) \$ (64) (4.7%)
+Interest income \$ (181) \$ (61) 196.7%

-Interest expense 32,738 29,272 11.8%
+Interest expense 58,889 32,738 79.9%

-Fair value derivative adjustments 36,305 n/a
+Write off of deferred financing costs 2,251 n/a

-Other expense 9 2 350.0%
+Other expense 574 9 6,277.8%

-Total \$32,686 \$65,515 (50.1%)
+Total \$61,533 \$32,686 88.3%

-()

-Total other expense was \$32.7 million for the year ended December 31, 2014 as compared with \$65.5 million for the prior year.
-The increase in interest expense was due to higher average debt levels outstanding during the current year as compared with the prior year.
+Total other expense was \$61.5 million for the year ended December 31, 2015 as compared to \$32.7 million for the prior year.
+The increase in interest expense was due to higher average debt levels outstanding during the current year as compared with the prior year as a result of the amendment to the Amended Senior Term Facility entered into on July 30, 2014 and the issuance of Convertible Notes in March 2015.
+Interest expense also increased due to accretion expense and amortization of deferred financing costs associated with the Convertible Notes.
 See Note 6, "Long-Term Debt and Other Liabilities," in our consolidated financial statements for additional information.
-This increase in interest expense was partially offset by a decrease in fees not paid directly to our lenders in 2014 versus 2013 for the amendments to the Senior Term Facility that we entered into on April 4, 2013 and July 30, 2014 which were treated as interest expense.
 See Note 7, "Interest Costs" in our consolidated financial statements for additional information related to our interest expense.
-The year ended December 31, 2013 included fair value derivative adjustments associated with the liquidation preference in our previously outstanding Class A Senior Convertible Preferred Stock, which provided for a minimum return upon a Deemed Liquidation Event such as our Initial Public Offering which occurred in June 2013.
-We had no such activity in the current year.
+Additionally, the year ended December 31, 2015 includes the write off of deferred financing costs.

-We expect our interest expense to increase in 2015 due to higher average debt outstanding as a result of the amendments to the Amended and Restated Senior Term Facility that we entered into on April 4, 2013 and July 30, 2014.
-See Note 6, "Long-Term Debt and Other Liabilities," in our consolidated financial statements for additional information.
-Interest expense will also increase due to additional amortization of deferred financing costs.
-See "-Liquidity and Capital Resources" for additional information regarding the Amended and Restated Senior Term Facility.
+We expect our interest expense to increase in 2016 due to higher average debt outstanding in 2016 as compared to 2015 as a result of issuance of the Convertible Notes in March 2015.
+Additionally, interest expense will increase in 2016 due to a full year of accretion expense and amortization of deferred financing costs of the Convertible Notes.
+See Note 6, "Long-Term Debt and Other Liabilities," in our unaudited condensed consolidated financial statements for additional information.
+Interest expense will also increase due to amortization of additional deferred financing costs.